-The Accounting Officer was supported during 2018-2019 by the Audit Committee on matters relating to risk, internal control and governance.
-The Audit Committee covers the activities of the DMO, DMA, CRND and PWLB.
-The members of the Audit Committee during 2018-2019 were:
+The Accounting Officer was supported during 2019-2020 by the Audit Committee on matters relating to risk, internal control and governance.
+The Audit Committee covers the activities of the DMO, DMA, CRND and PWLB lending facility.
+The members of the Audit Committee during 2019-2020 were:

-- Brian Duffin (Chairman);

-- Paul Fisher;

-- Caroline Mawhood Caroline Mawhood was an Assistant Auditor General at the National Audit Office until 2009 and President of the Chartered Institute of Public Finance and Accountancy for 2008-2009.
-She is a non-executive member of the Audit Committee of the Corporation of London and its Performance and Resource Management Sub (Police) Committee and one of three external members of the Audit Progress Committee of the European Commission.
-She is also a trustee of the Wimbledon Guild charity.
+- Paul Fisher (Chairman from 1 January 2020) - Brian Duffin (Chairman and Audit Committee member until 31 December 2019); - Paul Richards (from 13 May 2019) - Caroline Mawhood (until 30 June 2019) Audit Committee member - Caroline Mawhood was an Assistant Auditor General at the National Audit Office until 2009 and President of the Chartered Institute of Public Finance and Accountancy for 2008-2009.
+She is a non-executive member of the Audit Committee of the Corporation of London and its Performance and Resource Management Sub (Police) Committee and one of three external members of the Audit Progress Committee of the